letsencrypt/acme-spec/draft-barnes-acme.md

 request, the server MUST consider it invalid, in the same way as a value it had never issued.

+When a server rejects a request because its nonce value was unacceptable (or not present), it SHOULD provide HTTP status code 400 (Bad Request), and indicate the ACME error code "urn:acme:badNonce".

 The precise method used to generate and track nonces is up to the server.
 For example: